-One frequent adjustment a client must make is in doing things that not only please the boss, but are also in the best interests of people visiting their website.
+Here, it’s about doing things that not only please the boss but are also in the best interests of the people visiting their website.
 Accessibility and SEO are prime examples.

-This includes ensuring that PWDs (persons with disabilities) can effectively access content.
+This includes ensuring that everyone can effectively access the content.
 Of course, it’s our job to build sites with accessibility in mind.
-Still, clients can help the cause by using descriptive ALT tags on images and, when applicable, choose colors that provide an acceptable level of contrast.
+Still, clients can help the cause by using descriptive ALT text on images and, when applicable, choosing colors that provide an acceptable level of contrast.

-In both cases, it’s important to know the purpose of these subjects and how they can be adapted to a client’s workflow.
+In both cases, it’s important to know the best practices and how they can be integrated into a client’s workflow.

 Simple Security Measures

 We can’t expect our clients to become full-on security experts (web designers aren’t usually in that group, either).
 Still, some basic skills in this area can go a long way.

 Concepts such as using strong passwords and only providing colleagues the amount of access they need help to make for a safer website.
 Beyond that, acknowledging the risks associated with installing plugins or granting access to third-party services help to develop a healthy sense of cynicism – which can be a boon for security.

 Again, the heavy lifting should fall upon us.
 But things tend to work best when everyone is on the same page.

 Perhaps one of the more overlooked skills a client needs to manage their website is understanding their limits.
 This is vital, as an adventurous (not to mention careless) soul can do a world of damage to a website.